 Sonos’s first venture beyond the home turns out to be a bit of a surprise.
 While many, including us, would have expected something like a Sonos One with a battery pack, or possibly something even smaller, more portable and more affordable, few could have predicted that we’d get something bigger and more expensive than the HomePod.

 But all things considered, we’re not quite as moved as we might have been.
-For the Sonos fan who’s been longing for a do-it-all speaker that’s as at home in a garden as it is in a bedroom, the Move is pretty much ideal.
+For the Sonos fan who’s been longing for a do-it-all speaker that’s as at home in a garden as it is in a bedroom, the Move (and now the newer Move 2 model) is pretty much ideal.

 - Sound 4